ParallelMaths/parallel/pages/7-16-crosses-crosses.md

 ## 3. Tic-tac-toe or noughts and crosses

 Mathematicians love playing games.
-In fact, there is a whole area of maths known as Game Theory, which looks at everything from Monopoly to poker to chess to football to warfare.
+In fact, there is a whole area of maths known as Game Theory, which looks at everything from Monopoly to poker, from chess to football, and even warfare.
 You can apply maths to work out the best strategy for winning.

 In this Parallelogram, we have a video that looks at one of the simplest games: